josiaheakle/shopping-cart/README.md

 # Shopping cart
 ## Created by Josiah Eakle

-This application -
+This application
-    uses React
+    uses React, and
-    is styled with no Frameworks
+    is styled with no Frameworks.

-Odin Project assignment -
-        Create a UI for a store
+This application is a mockup for a storefront.
-        No checkout logic
-        Use react router
+There is no checkout logic and it uses react router to handle the url path.